geewynn/page_summarizer/README.md

 ```
 ### OUTPUT
 ```
-#extract top 15 sentences of the text
+#To extract a summarized text in 15 sentences
 num=15
 summary=''
 for i in range(num):